Charles III: Media image and public opinion

+Charles visiting Jet Propulsion Laboratory in the US, October 1977.
+A camera crew documenting his visit there is visible in the background.

 Described as the "world's most eligible bachelor" in the late 1970s, Charles was subsequently overshadowed by Diana.
 After her death the media regularly breached Charles's privacy and printed exposés.
 Known for expressing his opinions, when asked during an interview to mark his 70th birthday whether this would continue in the same way once he is King, he responded "No. It won't.
 I'm not that stupid.
 I do realise that it is a separate exercise being sovereign.
 So, of course, you know, I understand entirely how that should operate."
 In September 2025, The Economist analysed all Charles's public speeches over the past 30 years and concluded that he has mellowed over the past three decades.

 In 2009, Charles was named the world's best-dressed man by Esquire magazine.
 Fashion magazine British GQ described Charles as "the true guardian of traditional British menswear" in 2012 and named him one of the most stylish people of 2025.
 Italian designer Donatella Versace once said Charles "is an archetype of style".
 In 2023 the New Statesman named Charles as the fourth-most-powerful right-wing figure of the year, describing him as a "romantic traditionalist" and "the very last reactionary in public life" for his support of various traditionalist think tanks and previous writings.
 He was also named one of the 100 most influential people of 2023 by Time magazine.
 Charles and Camilla topped Tatlers Social Power Index for 2022 and 2023.